hpcc-systems/DataPatterns/README.md

                              parameter will be ignored if cardinality_breakdown
                              is not included in the features argument; OPTIONAL, defaults to 64
+    @param   allowZero       A boolean that tells the profiling code to consider the number zero as a valid value (TRUE) or to consider it as a missing value (FALSE); OPTIONAL, defaults to FALSE.

 Here is a very simple example of executing the full data profiling code: